Picovoice/porcupine/binding/python/README.md

         sensitivities=[0.6, 0.35])
 ```

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
-It is a floating number within
+It is a floating point number within
 `[0, 1]`.
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 When initialized, the valid sample rate is given by `handle.sample_rate`.
 Expected frame length (number of audio samples